Herophilos

 Herophilos (/hɪˈrɒfɪləs/; Ἡρόφιλος; 335–280 BC), sometimes Latinised Herophilus, was a Greek physician regarded as one of the earliest anatomists.
 Born in Chalcedon, he spent the majority of his life in Alexandria.
 He was the first scientist to systematically perform scientific dissections of human cadavers.
 He recorded his findings in over nine works, which are now all lost.
-The early Christian author Tertullian states that Herophilos vivisected at least 600 live prisoners; however, this account has been disputed by many historians.
+The early Christian author Tertullian states that Herophilos vivisected at least 600 prisoners; however, this account has been disputed by many historians.
 He is often seen as the father of anatomy.

-Life
+Biography

 Herophilos was born in Chalcedon in Asia Minor (now Kadıköy, Turkey), c.
 335 BC.
 Not much is known about his early life other than he moved to Alexandria at a fairly young age to begin his schooling.

-As an adult Herophilos was a teacher, and an author of at least nine texts ranging from his book titled, On Pulses, which explored the flow of blood from the heart through the arteries, to his book titled Midwifery, which discussed duration and phases of childbirth.
+As an adult Herophilos was a teacher, and an author of at least nine texts ranging from his book titled On Pulses, which explored the flow of blood from the heart through the arteries, to his book titled Midwifery, which discussed duration and phases of childbirth.
 In Alexandria, he practiced dissections, often publicly so that he could explain what he was doing to those who were fascinated.
 Erasistratus was his contemporary.
 Together, they worked at a medical school in Alexandria that is said to have drawn people from all over the ancient world due to Herophilos's fame.

 His works are lost but were much quoted by Galen in the second century AD.
 Herophilos was the first scientist to systematically perform scientific dissections of human cadavers.
 Dissections of human cadavers were banned in most places at the time, except for Alexandria.
-Celsus in De Medicina and the church leader Tertullian state that he vivisected at least 600 live prisoners, though there is no direct evidence for this.
+Celsus in De Medicina and the church leader Tertullian state that he vivisected at least 600 live prisoners, though this has been contested as Herophilos appeared to have believed the arteries contained very little blood.
+It is unlikely that he would have held this belief if he had performed a vivisection.

 After the death of Herophilos in 280 BC, his anatomical findings lived on in the works of other important physicians, notably Galen.
-Even though dissections were performed in the following centuries and medieval times, only a few insights were added.
-Dissecting with the purpose to gain knowledge about human anatomy started again in early modern times (Vesalius), more than 1600 years after Herophilos's death.

-Medicine
+The Middle Ages witnessed the revival of an interest in medical studies, including human dissection and autopsy.
+Frederick II (1194–1250), the Holy Roman Emperor, decreed that any that were studying to be a physician or a surgeon must attend a human dissection, which would be held no less than every five years.
+Some European countries began legalizing the dissection of executed criminals for educational purposes in the late 13th and early 14th centuries.
+Mondino de Luzzi carried out the first recorded public dissection around 1315.
+Dissecting with the purpose to gain knowledge about human anatomy continued in early modern times (Vesalius).